 Biochemistry is the study of the chemical processes that sustain life, focusing on how cells acquire, transform, and utilize energy.
-Central to this discipline are the metabolic pathways of the major classes of biomolecules: carbohydrates, lipids, amino acids, proteins, and nucleic acids.
+Central to this discipline are the metabolic pathways of the major classes of biomolecules: carbohydrates, lipids and vitamines.
 These pathways are organized into two complementary processes: catabolism and anabolism.

 -